 Unless indicated otherwise, the questions and any personal data requested that are required to evaluate the application following the call for proposal will be processed solely for that purpose by the consortium.

 Personal Data Storage Period:

-Personal data will be stored only as long as necessary (not exceeding 5 years) to fulfill the purposes for which it was collected, including compliance with legal obligations, resolving disputes, and enforcing agreements.
+Personal data will be stored only as long as necessary to fulfill the purposes for which it was collected, including compliance with legal obligations, resolving disputes, and enforcing agreements.

 4. Data Recipients: